nutiteq/angle-metal/README.md

 change `kEAGLRenderingAPIOpenGLES3` to `kEAGLRenderingAPIOpenGLES2`.
 This updates target OpenGLES version to 2, which is required for old 32-bit iOS devices (iPhone 5).

-Set these parameters for both 'MetalANGLE' and 'MetalANGLE_ios' targets:
+Set these parameters for 'MetalANGLE_static' target and 'OpenGLES' project:

 ```
 Build Active Architecture Only: Yes